-SUNFLOWER - Diffuse LED Illuminator for StereomicroscopesIllumination without compromises
+SUNFLOWER - Diffused LED Illuminator for StereomicroscopesIllumination without compromises

-- Excellent for illumination of insects, semiconductor parts, jewelry, metals, rocks, plastics, glass, specimens in liquids in Petri dishes…
+- Excellent for illumination of insects, semiconductor parts, jewelry, gemstones, metals, rocks, plastics, glass, specimens in liquids in Petri dishes and highly reflective surfaces

 - 12+1 independently controlled LED segments creating pseudo-spherical surface illuminate the specimen from almost all directions without producing shades.

-- Diffusers of LED segments minimize production of glares.
+- Diffusers of LED segments for glare reduction

 - 6 tilting arms for convenient specimen handling and setting the angle of light incident on a specimen

 - 432 LEDs provide high illuminating power.

 - LEDs with high color rendering index Ra>95 provide excellent color reproduction.

 - Single button press switches on / off the whole upper and lower ring formed by LED segments.

 - Rotation of the preset combination of lit / switched off LED segments clockwise and counter clockwise